 For me, there’s no doubt that language acquisition is the way to go.

 “Language learning” will be a benefit if you want to figure out what makes a language tick.
-What are the underlying mechanisms that makes it function the way it does and so on.
+What are the underlying mechanisms that make it function the way it does and so on?

 This is interesting from a linguistic point of view, and you’ll learn a lot of interesting things about how we communicate… But it won’t help you speak the language.

 To actually become a fluent speaker of another language, you need to “acquire it”.